This post may contain affiliate links. Please read our disclosure policy.

-This easy, delicious Poppy Seed Chicken is a comfort food classic with tender chunks of chicken in a creamy sauce with a crunchy, buttery Ritz cracker topping!
-It’s a family favorite casserole that is always devoured by kids and grown-ups alike!
+This easy, delicious Poppy Seed Chicken Casserole is a comfort food classic!
+With tender chunks of chicken in a creamy sauce with a crunchy, buttery Ritz cracker topping, this casserole is an all time family favorite.

 This poppy seed chicken casserole is right up there with chicken spaghetti casserole as one of our family’s favorite recipes for easy weeknight comfort food.

 If you have never tried poppy seed chicken before, it has a wonderful, savory flavor with fantastic texture contrasts between the creamy sauce loaded with delicious poppy seeds and the crunchy, buttery Ritz cracker topping.
 Everybody will want second helpings!